Legal & Privacy

-8.4 In the above-mentioned instances, the MLRO and the Designated Employee/s are to be consulted in order to confirm which of the EDD measures indicated hereunder are to be applied whenever the applicant is not present (i.e. for non-face-to-face applicants i.e. online applications).
+8.4 In the above-mentioned instances, the MLRO and the Designated Employee/s are to be consulted in order to confirm which of the EDD measures indicated hereunder are to be applied whenever the applicant is not present and classified as high risk customer (i.e. for non-face-to-face applicants i.e. online applications).

-8.5 In addition to the three (3) specific instances mentioned above, the service provider shall also conduct EDD measures in relation to a Business Relationship or a transaction connected to a jurisdiction listed under the public documents issued by the FATF as required in the guidance note on high-risk and non-cooperative jurisdictions and reported on the FIAU’s website
+8.5 In addition to the three (3) specific instances mentioned above, the Company shall also conduct EDD measures in relation to a Business Relationship or a transaction connected to a jurisdiction listed under the public documents issued by the FATF as required in the guidance note on high-risk and non-cooperative jurisdictions.

-(NOTE: the service provider restricts these clients at this stage, so the previous provisions are in case these change in the future).
+(NOTE: the Company restricts these clients at this stage, so the previous provisions are in case these may change in the future).

 In addition to the identification and verification of identity measures to be carried out in accordance with the Identification and Verification of the Customer Section, the Operations Department shall apply one (1) or more of the following measures:

-- A) ENSURE THAT THE FIRST PAYMENT OR TRANSACTION INTO THE ACCOUNT IS CARRIED OUT THROUGH AN ACCOUNT HELD BY THE APPLICANT IN THER NAME WITH A CREDIT INSTITUTION AUTHORISED UNDER THE BANKING ACT (CAP.
-371 OF THE LAWS OF MALTA) OR OTHERWISE AUTHORISED IN ANOTHER MEMBER STATE OF THE COMMUNITY OR IN A REPUTABLE JURISDICTION.
+- A) ENSURE THAT THE FIRST PAYMENT OR TRANSACTION INTO THE ACCOUNT IS CARRIED OUT THROUGH AN ACCOUNT HELD BY THE APPLICANT IN THEIR NAME WITH A CREDIT INSTITUTION AUTHORISED UNDER THE BANKING ACT (Act No. 6 of 1959 as amended) OF THE LAWS OF AUSTRALIA OR OTHERWISE AUTHORISED IN ANOTHER MEMBER STATE OF THE COMMUNITY OR IN A REPUTABLE JURISDICTION.